-The campground has assorted sheltered sites to suit all size campers and caravans, as well as a new looking, unisex, flushing toilet and cold shower.
-Sites cost $20 per night (perhaps a bit rich for what you get) and you pay via an honour system at a self registration station as you enter.
+The campground has assorted sheltered sites to suit all size campers and caravans, as well as a new ablutions which include a cold outdoor shower.
+Sites cost $20 per night which you pay for via an honour system at a self registration station as you enter.

 Walkers Rock is part of the Lake Newland Conservation Park, but dogs are allowed on lead, in the campground and on the beach which is the main reason to camp here.
 The beach is very attractive, with white sand, shells and starfish on the beach, and you can swim, snorkel, surf and fish here, one of the longest beaches on the west coast.

 You can also drive onto the beach with a 4WD if you are experienced.
 We were parked close enough to the beach that walking on was an easy option anyway and the wash was gentle enough that surf rods weren’t needed, just regular fishing rods.

 We could see our van from where we were fishing on the beach and thought we would try for some whiting or whatever else was in the area really, when soon after we started, the rod was bending and whatever had taken the bait had escaped, but not before bending the hook.
 A good sign.